Reed-CompBio/protein-weaver/data/README.md

+# Data Import Instructions

-**How to get started with Neo4j and upload the data**
+## How to get started with Neo4j and upload the data
 1. Create a directory in your $HOME named `neo4j`
  - Within `~/neo4j` directory create the following directories:
     - `~/neo4j/data/` to allow storage of data between docker instances
     - `~/neo4j/logs/` to allow storage of logs between docker instances
     - `~/neo4j/import/` to import data
-        - Load any FlyBase data by copying `interactome-flybase-collapsed-weighted.txt` into import directory
+        - Load any FlyBase data by copying [`interactome-flybase-collapsed-weighted.txt`](https://github.com/Reed-CompBio/protein-weaver/blob/main/data/DrosophilaMelanogaster/interactome-flybase-collapsed-weighted.txt) into import directory
         	- Delete 'sy#' preceding the first column name in `interactome-flybase-collapsed-weighted.txt`
-        - Import the properly formatted GO terms file from FlyBase and store in the GitHub repository: `gene_association.fb`.
+        - Import the properly formatted GO terms file from FlyBase and store in the GitHub repository: [`gene_association.fb`](https://github.com/Reed-CompBio/protein-weaver/blob/main/data/DrosophilaMelanogaster/gene_association.fb).
     - `~/neo4j/plugins/` to store any necessary plugins for production environments

 2. Create a docker instance with APOC plugin using the following command: